confluentinc/ksql/docs/developer-guide/joins/partition-data.md

 Tables are always partitioned by their `PRIMARY KEY`, and ksqlDB doesn't allow repartitioning of tables, meaning you can only use a table's primary key as a join column.

-Streams, on the other hand, do not have primary keys.
-However, they do have an optional `KEY` column.
+Streams don't have primary keys, but they do have an optional `KEY` column.
 A `KEY` column, when present, defines the partitioning column.

 Streams allow joins on expressions other than their key column.
 When the join criteria differs